-Zwaar zwanger van jou kwam mamma met Mark, Mirabelle en Lucas terug uit Australië.
+Zwaar zwanger van jou kwam mamma met je vader, Mirabelle en Lucas terug uit Australië.
 En ze rustte niet, voordat ze een huisje gevonden had aan de Rosestraat in Rotterdam en dat helemaal geverfd en ingericht had, zodat jij kon komen.

 Voor en zelfs tijdens jouw geboorte leerde mamma keihard om door haar toelatingsexamen voor de Hogere Beroepsopleiding verpleegkunde te komen.
 En dat diploma zou ze later zonder les te hebben gekregen met vlag en wimpel halen.

 Jij werd geboren toen de zon hoog aan de hemel stond.
 Hoog zomer!
 Jij werd geboren in het kraamhotel bij het Clara Ziekenhuis in Rotterdam.
 Wat was mamma blij en gelukkig met jou!

 Je bleek een tevreden, goedlachs manneke.
 Toen al met die lach van oor tot oor, waardoor je iedereen voor je in kon nemen.
 Toen oma verdrietig was, omdat ze zomaar onverwachts haar baan door slecht financieel beleid van haar bazen verloor, stuurde mamma haar deze foto.
 Als oma dan alleen maar naar jouw vollemaansgezichtje met brede lach keek, moest ze wel lachen.